JANUARY 2020 Let us remember that we are in the holy presence of God. Words from St. John Baptist de La Salle “Let the way you live be that of […]

 During the months of December and January, we focus specifically on the Lasallian virtue—Concern for the Poor and Social Justice: The Lasallian Core Principle of Concern for the Poor and Social Justice: Through sacrifice of ourselves and service to others we show our concern for those less fortunate than we are.

-Prayer of Sacrifice
+Prayer of Service

-On Friday, December 6, Eucharistic Adoration will take place in the Brothers’ chapel from 8-2:30.
+On Friday, January 10, Eucharistic Adoration will take place in the Brothers’ chapel from 8-2:30.
 Parents are invited to join our students, faculty, and staff in prayer that day.
 Stop by for a few minutes or spend an hour in prayer and adoration with the Blessed Sacrament.
 Msgr.
 McArthur, CBHS Chaplain, will be available for the sacrament of reconciliation throughout the day.

 Thursday Morning Masses

-We will continue offering mass every Thursday morning at 7:20 in the Brothers’ chapel.
-Each week the mass will be offered for the intentions of a different organization or team on campus, but all are welcome to attend.
+We will continue offering Mass every Thursday morning at 7:20 in the Brothers’ chapel.
+Each week the Mass will be offered for the intentions of a different organization or team on campus, but all are welcome to attend.